kubeshop/testkube/docs/docs/5-cli-reference/testkube_run_test.md

       --download-dir string                        download dir (default "artifacts")
-      --env stringToString                         envs in a form of name1=val1 passed to executor (default []) --execution-label stringToString             execution-label key value pair: --execution-label key1=value1 (default []) -h, --help                                       help for test
+      --env stringToString                         envs in a form of name1=val1 passed to executor (default []) --execution-label stringToString             execution-label key value pair: --execution-label key1=value1 (default []) --git-branch string                          if uri is git repository we can set additional branch parameter --git-commit string                          if uri is git repository we can use commit id (sha) parameter --git-path string                            if repository is big we need to define additional path to directory/file to checkout partially
+      --git-working-dir string                     if repository contains multiple directories with tests (like monorepo) and one starting directory we can set working directory parameter
+  -h, --help                                       help for test
       --http-proxy string                          http proxy for executor containers --https-proxy string                         https proxy for executor containers